 Simple English definitions for legal terms

-Read a random definition: nonapportionment rule
+Read a random definition: house of assignation

 A dry-hole clause is a rule in an oil-and-gas lease that explains what a lessee must do to keep the lease after drilling a well that doesn't produce oil or gas.
 The clause usually says that the lessee can keep the lease by paying rent for the rest of the lease term.